 Enamel & Dentine fractures

-Dentine is yellow to brown in colour, fracture involving dentine may be sensitive to hot and cold.
-If the fracture has exposed this layer of the tooth it is recommended that you visit your dentist within 48 hours to seal the dentine and prevent problems with the nerve, regardless of whether or not the fracture is causing pain.
+Dentine is yellow to brown in colour: fractures involving dentine may be sensitive to hot and cold.
+If the fracture has exposed this layer of the tooth, it is recommended that you visit your dentist within 48 hours to seal the dentine and prevent problems with the nerve, regardless of whether the fracture is causing pain.
 Avoid hard foods and hot or cold extremes.
 Over the counter painkillers such as ibuprofen may help relieve your discomfort.

 Enamel, Dentine, & Pulp fractures